10 Reasons Why You Should Actually Retire at 62 (If You Can)

 The earliest you can start Social Security benefits is age 62.
 However, just because you can start benefits does not mean that you should.

 Your monthly Social Security paycheck increases significantly for every month and year you delay starting, up until your full retirement age (around age 67).
-Waiting to start Social Security can mean up to $100,000 in additional money over your lifetime.
+Depending on your work history, waiting to start Social Security can mean something like $100,000 or more in additional money over your lifetime.

 So, if you are planning on an early retirement, it is best to do so without starting Social Security.